-An area of great natural beauty, when the sun at last… breaks through the ominous grey sky, it lights up a colour palette, a scene of clarity to be captured and held by artist and walker alike.
+An area of great natural beauty, when the sun at last… breaks through the ominous grey sky, it lights up a colour palette, a scene of clarity to be captured and held by artists and walkers alike.
 The slow corrosion of Heysham’s reactors will lead to an eventual decommission after only four decades.
 Yet the radioactive waste buried deep beneath the seabed will take a further 1000-10,000 years to decay, toxicity diluted as it one day… re-incarnated… returns to its original natural raw state of mined ore.

 Wainwright’s beautiful hills!

-I remember walking with my Dad in the lake district fells, past blue slate quarry and white stone built walls.
+I remember walking with my Dad in the lake district fells, past the blue slate quarry and white stone-built walls.
 A small child following in the great footsteps of Wainwright.
 His small books were collected, and not just displayed on our bookcase, but used and enjoyed as Wainwright himself would have wanted.
-Of course there were no windmills dominating the hills back then.
+Of course, there were no windmills dominating the hills back then.
 I wonder if my Dad passed on to me his engineering interests and his love of walking- now manifest in me; through wind turbines and off-grid narrowboats- a unique and rural lifestyle.
 I think he would have liked our boat if he were still here.